Do you ever wonder..

 Learning from Nature: where science meets sustainability

-Bio inspired design and science are used for innovations that support a transition to a sustainable, circular economy.
-The Master’s programme Bio Inspired Innovation (BII) offers a unique blend of knowledge and skill training that will support the search for and development of circular business-models and bio inspired research & innovations.
+Bio inspiration design and biobased research are used for innovations that support a transition to a sustainable, circular economy.
+The Master’s programme Bio Inspired Innovation (BII) offers a unique blend of knowledge and skill training that will support the search for and development of circular business-models and bio inspired research and innovations.

 We live in a society that places great trust in technology and science to solve our problems and fulfill our needs.
 However, science and technology alone cannot provide us with a society that nourishes rather than destroys its surroundings.
 We need to switch to a more circular society.
-We will introduce you to the grand challenges that need to be tackled to become a circular society and to the Life’s Principles that are of use in the scoping and evaluation design phases of a biomimicry design cycle.
+As a science professional, you will be able to inform designers and industry professionals of the value of nature and how to use nature to enhance their designs.
+We will introduce you to the grand challenges that need to be tackled to become a circular society and to the Life’s Principles that are of use in the scoping and evaluation phases of a biomimicry design cycle.

-Bio Inspired Innovation (BII) is aimed at students with a Bachelor's degree in Biological Sciences, who are interested in research and want to innovate services, products, production systems and design based on principles that have evolved in nature.
+Bio Inspired Innovation (BII) is aimed at students with a Bachelor's degree in Biological Sciences, who are interested in research, sustainability and systems change.
+You will use your biological perspective to innovate in key sectors on principles that have evolved in nature.
 You will be the professional that contributes to the transition to a circular economy with Bio Inspired Innovations.
-As the biologist at the design table, you will address questions like 'how do plants absorb fine particles?
-What can we learn from blood vessel systems in relationship to crowd control and solutions for traffic jams?
-What can we learn from compound eyes of insects to reduce light pollution?
-Or how can we make a building function like a living organism or ecosystem?

 Innovation, research and design